From a ride on the London Eye to an afternoon with A-list celebrities, see London's iconic attractions in one fun-packed day.

 Morning: London Eye, London Aquarium and London Dungeon

-After seeing London from above, walk along the river Thames to the SEA LIFE London Aquarium, which is less than a minute away.
-The aquarium has one of Europe's largest collections of global marine life, including sharks, crocodiles, penguins and sea horses.
-Don't miss the daily feeding times and talks - you can sometimes help out with the feed, but keep your fingers away from the piranhas!
+- After seeing London from above, walk along the river Thames to the SEA LIFE London aquarium, which is less than a minute away.
+Go on a behind the scenes tour with specialist aquarists to learn how they care for one of Europe's largest collections of global marine life.
+Don't miss the daily feeding times and talks – you can sometimes help out with the feed, but keep your fingers away from the piranhas!

 Lunch: St Paul's Cathedral

-You don't have to be an A-lister to have your photo taken with George Clooney or the Queen.
-Simply hop on the Tube to Baker Street station and visit Madame Tussauds.
+- You don't have to be an A-lister to have your photo taken with Beyoncé or King Charles III.
+Simply hop on the Tube to Baker Street station and visit Madame Tussauds London.
 This famous London attraction is full of realistic wax figures of celebrities, world leaders and sports stars.